DrVicki/programming-fundamentals/LESSONS.md

 ## 🧪 Project: Virtual Pet
 **Step-by-Step**:

 1. Ask user to name their pet.
+Ask user for their name.

-2. Use variables to track pet happiness.
+2. Use 4 variables to track pet happiness.

 3. Use a loop and conditionals to simulate taking care of the pet.